voxpupuli/puppet-icinga2/README.md

 Set to present enables the servicegroup object, absent disables it.
 Defaults to `present`

 ##### `servicegroup_name`
-Set the Icinga2 name of the servicegroup object.
+Set the Icinga 2 name of the servicegroup object.
 Defaults to `title` of the define resource.

 ##### `display_name`
 A short description of the service group.